TanukiSharp/MHWWeaponUsage/README.md

 ## Sorting

-You can sort the weapon usage 3 different ways:
+You can sort the weapon usage in 3 different ways:
 - `Tree`: Weapons are in the order you know, Great sword, Long sword, Sword and shield, etc...
 - `Usage (ascending)`: Weapons are ordered from left to right, the less used to the most used
 - `Usage (descending)`: Weapons are ordered from left to right, the most used to the less used

 ## View

-The view selector let you choose if you want to see only `Low rank` weapon usage, `High rank`, `Investigations` or the total of all (`Total`).
+The view selector lets you choose if you want to see only `Low rank` weapon usage, `High rank`, `Investigations` or the total of all (`Total`).
 Just like in the game.

 # Thanks